M4rotte/docker/README.md

 If /var/lib/mysql is empty the database is initiallized.
 You probably want to use a docker volume or a mount for this.

 MariaDB root password must be provided at run-time if /var/lib/mysql is not already populated.
 The container will exit if no password is provided.

+### mini

+This is a stripped down Alpine with a proper PID 1 process.
+Basically: Busybox + Tini.
+The size (after flattenization) is 1.42MB.

 ## Docker version